salbalkus/CausalTables.jl/docs/src/man/formatting.md

 CausalTable
 ```

+## Tables with Network-Dependent Units

-The code above assumes that each unit (row in the Table, in this case `df`), is "causally independent" of every other unit -- that is, the treatment of one unit does not affect the response of any other unit.
+The previous example assumes that each unit (row in the Table, in this case `df`), is "causally independent" of every other unit -- that is, the treatment of one unit does not affect the response of any other unit.
 In some cases, however, we might work with data in which units may *not* be causally independent, but rather, in which one unit's variables could dependent on some summary function of its neighbors.

 In this case, we can specify a `graph` argument to the `CausalTable` constructor, a Graph object from Graphs.jl which will be used to determine which units are neighbors of one another.
 We would also specify a `summaries` argument, a `NamedTuple` of `NetworkSummary` objects representing variables summarized over each unit's neighbors in the graph.
 More detail on the types of `NetworkSummary` that can be used in a dependent-data `CausalTable` can be found in [Network Summaries](network-summaries.md)